 Highfield Science Week 12th to 16th March 2018

 All the children are really excited about the week ahead.

 This year the focus will be on 'Explorations and Discoveries' in Science that have impacted on our everyday lives such as in medicine, engineering, physics, the internet and space to name a few .
 Each class will use their own ideas with children planning and carrying out their own investigations.

 Other Activities and Opportunities:

-A Science Quiz for upper KS2- an inter class event - Thursday Lunchtime 12pm to find who was going to be crowned Highfield Science Superstars 2017?
+A Science Quiz for upper KS2- an inter class event - Friday Lunchtime 12pm to find who will be crowned Highfield Science Superstars 2018?

-Highfield Science poster competition- Change in Science: Children from Reception to Year 6 took part in the Science week poster competition.
-There was a really good response across all year groups.
+Highfield Science poster competition- Change in Science: Children from Nursery to Year 6 can take part in the Science week poster competition.
 Entries will be judged the first week back with presentations taking place in the celebrations assembly on the first Friday

-Look at the pictures below to see some of this year's fun.
+Look at the pictures below to see some of last year's fun.

 RED & BLUE SEEDS

 Several months ago seeds were sent up to the ISS as part of a joint venture between the RHS and the UK space agency as part of an 'educational project.'
 In April they were returned to earth along with the US and Russian astronauts.
 KS2 Highfield pupils have been chosen to take part in a nationwide experiment to observe the effects of several months in space on seed growth.
 We have recorded measurements daily and will be uploading them as part of a national data base later this month.